-A reader recently wrote to me asking for read-aloud chapter book ideas that appeal to different ages of kids.
-Whether you’re taking a family road trip or at home reading with kids of different ages, you want books that ALL your kids will enjoy.
+A reader recently wrote to me asking for brilliant family read aloud books for kids of different ages.
+So what are good read-aloud chapter books and middle grade book ideas that appeal to different ages of kids?
+Whether you’re taking a family road trip or at home reading with kids of different ages, you want books that ALL your kids, ages 5 and up, will enjoy.

 But is it even possible to find a book that kids of different ages will enjoy together?

 Brilliant stories grab kids’ attention and keep them engaged, entertained, delighted, curious, and surprised.
 No matter what age they’re written for…

 C.S.
 Lewis famously said, “A children’s story that can only be enjoyed by children is not a good children’s story in the slightest.“

 Also, can I just say kudos to you for reading to your family!
 Go, you!

 Quick Tips for Reading to Kids of Different Ages

 - Let your kids pick the book.
 (Take turns.)
 To make this process more successful, give your kids a selection of books from which to choose.

 - If you’re at home, gather in an area that has comfortable places for kids to relax with rugs, pillows, and cozy seating.